 Gayle Richmond, MD

-Dr. Gayle Richmond is chairman of the medical staff at Tidelands Waccamaw Community Hospital.
+Dr. Gayle Richmond is chief of staff of the Tidelands Health medical staff.
 Board certified in obstetrics and gynecology, she completed her medical degree and residency at the Medical University of South Carolina.
+She is a practicing physician at Carolina OB/GYN.

 Willie “Booty” Shelley is owner and operator of Booty's Outdoors and is active in the Murrells Inlet community, where he serves on the board of directors and as treasurer for the Murrells Inlet-Garden City Fire Department.
 He is a former member of the Waccamaw schools advisory board.
 He has been instrumental in helping to shape water resources policy at the state and local level and has served on the South Carolina Department of Natural Resources Marine Recreational Fisheries advisory board and the DNR Marine Resources advisory board.
 He is a former member of the Georgetown County Land Use Committee and the Committee to Establish Murrells Inlet 2007.
 He earned a degree in economics from Clemson University.